When your child is in 1st year of secondary school, they will be offered a meningococcal ACWY booster vaccination.

 There has been an increase of other types of meningococcal disease in Ireland in the past few years.
-The MenACWY (meningococcal ACWY) vaccine protects your child against meningococcal disease caused by Men C and also types A, W and Y.
+The MenACWY (meningococcal ACWY) vaccine protects your child against meningococcal disease caused by meningococcal C and also meningococcal types A, W and Y.

 Meningococcal disease is a serious illness which can cause meningitis (inflammation of the lining around the brain), septicaemia (blood poisoning) and lead to death.

 The onset of meningococcal disease can be very quick.
 The symptoms include fever, stiff neck, headache, joint pains, and a rash.